eaardal/pretty-logrus/README.md

 :calendar: 2022-10-04

-- :sparkles: Added `--trunc` flag to limit the output of a certain field.
+- :sparkles: Added `--trunc` flag to limit the output length of a certain field.
 The value of the given field name will be cut off at the given character index.
 Only one field can be truncated at a time.
 Example: `--trunc service.name=10`.
 - :bug: Fixed a bug where long lines would be skipped entirely and the line would be lost without any warning or information.

 ## v1.0.0